SquidDictator/synthetic-basket-prediction-markets/README.md

 This project explores whether temporary inconsistencies arise in these relationships.
 A simple synthetic basket is constructed from peer teams, and deviations from this basket are analysed over time.

-The goal is not to build a production trading system, but to test whether these deviations behave like mean-reverting noise or reflect differences in how information is incorporated into the market.
+The goal is not to build a production trading system, but to investigate whether these deviations contain systematic structure or instead reflect differences in the speed and manner in which information is incorporated across related contracts.

 ---